textX/textX/docs/grammar.rst

 These rules can be used in match references only and results in objects of base python types (str, int, bool, float).

+.. _import:

 Grammar modularization
 ----------------------

-Grammars can be defined in multiple files and that imported.
+Grammars can be defined in multiple files and than imported.
 Rules used in references are first searched in current file and than in imported files in the order of import.